granule-project/granule/examples/intro.gr.md

   (h_1, c) <- readChar h_1
   in pure c
 ~~~
-(`gr examples/intro.gr.md --literate-env-name grill`)
+(`gr examples/intro.gr.md --literate-env-name grill3`)

 ### Reintroducing Nonlinearity

-Linear world is useful, but there are programs we want to write which are
+The linear world is useful, but there are programs we want to write which are
 fundamentally non-linear, such as `drop` and `copy`.
 Just like in Linear Logic,
 Granule provides a type constructor for "requesting" nonlinearity.
 The typing
 rules will enforce that the call site can actually provide this capability.
 This